 Who are our members?

-GCVS is a membership organisation open to all third sector organisations, with members ranging from local community interest groups, to large national charities.
+We welcome all third sector organisations and are proud to have members ranging from local community interest groups, to large national charities.
 Associate membership is also available to non-third sector organisations, and to individuals who share our aims.
-Hear from some of our members about the support they receive through GCVS…
+Hear from some of our members about the support and benefits they receive through GCVS…